Chromomagnetic and chromoelectric dipole moments of quarks in the reduced 331 model: Conclusions

-We present a calculation of the one-loop contributions to the CMDM and CEDM, $\hat\mu_t(q^2)$ and $\hat d_t(q^2)$, of the top quark in the framework of the RM331, which is an economic version of the so-called 331 models with a scalar sector comprised by two scalar triplets only.
-We have considered the general case of an off-shell gluon as it has been pointed out before that the QCD contribution to $\hat\mu_t(q^2)$ is infrared divergent and the CMDM has no physical meaning for $q^2=0$.
-We argue that the results are gauge independent for $q^2\ne 0$ and represent valid observable quantities since the structure of the gauge boson contributions are analogue to those arising in the SM.
-Apart from the usual SM contributions, the CMDM of the top quark receives new contributions from two new heavy gauge bosons $Z'$ and $V^+$ as well as one new neutral scalar boson $h_2$, along with a new contribution from the neutral scalar boson $h_1$, which must be identified with the 125 GeV scalar boson detected at the LHC.
-This model also predicts tree-level FCNCs mediated by the $Z'$ gauge boson and the two neutral scalar bosons $h_1$ and $h_2$, which at the one-loop level can also give rise to a non-vanishing CEDM provided that there is a $CP$-violating phase.
-The analytical results are presented in terms of both Feynman parameter integrals and Passarino-Veltman scalar functions, which are useful to cross-check the numerical results.
 We present an analysis of the region of the parameter space of the model consistent with experimental data and evaluate the CMDM and CEDM of the top quark for parameter values still allowed.
-It is found that the new one-loop contributions of the RM331 to $\hat \mu_t(q^2)$ are of the same order of magnitude or larger than in other SM extensions, with the dominant contribution arising from the $V^+$ gauge boson and all the remaining contributions being considerably smaller.
+It is found that the new one-loop contributions of the RM331 to the real (imaginary) part of $\hat \mu_t(q^2)$ are of order of $10^{-5}$ ($10^{-6}$), which are larger than the predictions of other SM extensions \cite{Aranda:2018zis}, with the dominant contribution arising from the $V^\pm$ gauge boson, whereas the remaining contributions are considerably smaller.
 It is also found that there is little dependence of $\mu_t(q^2)$ on $\|q\|$ in the 30-1000 GeV interval for a mass $m_{V}$ of the order of a few hundreds of GeV.
-As far as the CEDM of the top quark is concerned, it is mainly induced by the loop with $h_2$ exchange and can reach values of the order of $10^{-20}$ for realistic values of the $CP$-violating phases.
-Such a contribution is smaller than the ones predicted by other SM extensions.
+As far as the CEDM of the top quark is concerned, it is mainly induced by the loop with $h_2$ exchange and can reach values of the order of $10^{-19}$ for realistic values of the $CP$-violating phases.
+Such a contribution is smaller than the ones predicted by other SM extensions \cite{Aranda:2018zis}.

 \acknowledgments{We acknowledge support from Consejo Nacional de Ciencia y Tecnolog\'ia and Sistema Nacional de Investigadores.
 Partial support from Vicerrector\'ia de Investigaci\'on y Estudios de Posgrado de la Ben\'emerita Universidad Aut\'onoma de Puebla is also acknowledged. }